ernisv/Endex3/README.md

 ### Klipper configs

+[Klipper configs] directory contains example of Klipper config files used in the prototype.
+It won't be drop-in config, but rather an example to base on.

 ## Contributing mods / improvements
-TBD
+If you make an improvement or adaptation - let others know by raising a PR!
+We'll merge it into this repository and maybe this could become a modular and flexible project.

+If it's not a change to existing parts, but alternative/adaptation, it could go to separate directory with small individual description, then we could create easily searchable list of mods.

-List of improvements needing work can be found in [TODO.txt](TODO.txt).
+List of improvements currently needing work can be found in [TODO.txt](TODO.txt).